bignellrp/tradingview-to-oanda/README.md

 ]
 ```

-Make sure to replace `<ACCESS_TOKEN>` with an access token of your choice (e.g. [have DuckDuckGo generate one for you](https://duckduckgo.com/?q=password+64))
+Make sure to replace `<ACCESS_TOKEN>` with an access token of your choice (e.g. [have DuckDuckGo generate one for you](https://duckduckgo.com/?q=password+64)).

 Note that these are the only valid endpoints.
-The server won't tell you anything if you're trying to reach it somewhere else.
+The server won't respond to requests made to other endpoints.

-## Messages
+---

+### Discord Notifications (Optional)
-Create a [discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to receive messages from trading-bot
+To receive notifications via Discord, create a [Discord webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to receive messages from the trading bot:

 ```json
 {